 Frequently Asked Questions (FAQ) about getting married.

 Below are a list of Frequently Asked Questions (FAQ) about getting married in Australia.
-Have a look through.
-But, if you have any questions please feel free to call or email us so one of our experienced marriage celebrants can help you.
+If you have any questions please feel free to call or email us, so one of our experienced marriage celebrants can help you.

 A. Prior to your ceremony